jundalisay/superb/content/en/research/keynes/general-theory/chapter-04.md

 This net output is from the economic activities and sacrifices of the current period, after allowing for the wastage of  real capital at the start of the period.
 They did this to try to create a quantitative science.

-<b>But I seriously object to this because the society's output of goods and services is a non-homogeneous complex which cannot be measured*.</b>
+**But I seriously object to this because the society's output of goods and services is a non-homogeneous complex which cannot be measured** *.

-> *Superphysics Note= This is the same essence as Ricardo's objection to Adam Smith using grains as the measure of value.
+> *Superphysics Note: This is the same essence as Ricardo's objection to Adam Smith using grains as the measure of value.

 It can be measured only in special cases.
 For example, when all the items of one output are included in the same proportions in another output.

+## 2. The Net Output

-2. The net output is ever harder to calculate when we try to measure the net addition to capital equipment.
+This is ever harder to calculate when we try to measure the net addition to capital equipment

 In this, we must find some basis for a quantitative comparison between the new equipment and the old ones that perished by wastage.